Video Link: https://vimeo.com/290595630

 For men who are using injectable testosterone, slow-acting esters tend to be preferred, as fewer injections are needed over time to keep the blood levels of testosterone reasonably constant.

-Testosterone enanthate (7 carbons) and testosterone cypionate (8 carbons) both take about 8-10 days to be fully released in the system and so they are typically injected once every 7-14 days.
+Testosterone enanthate (7 carbons) and testosterone cypionate (8 carbons) both take about 8-10 days to be fully released into the system and so they are typically injected once every 7-14 days.

 Testosterone propionate (3 carbons) takes about 3-4 days to be fully released in the system and must be injected in smaller doses at least weekly if not twice weekly.

 Dosage Amount and Frequency

-The dosage amount and timing for injectable testosterone will depend largely upon which ester is used, as well as the individual’s response to the hormone.
+The dosage amount and timing for injectable testosterone will depend mainly upon which ester is used, as well as the individual's response to the hormone.
 In general, dosages will vary between 50 mg and 300 mg per injection, depending on the ester and the dosing regimen.

 An average injectable dose is about 200-250 mg every two weeks, though many men inject 100 mg every week or every ten days, or other variations depending on their own bodies' needs and sensitivities.